Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 desc: Verify and sign one or two tokens in a request
 description: |
-  The Kong JWT Signer plugin makes it possible to verify, sign, or resign one or two tokens in a request, that the plugin refers as to as an access token and channel token.
-The plugin supports both opaque tokens through introspection, and signed JWT tokens (through signature verification.
+  The Kong JWT Signer plugin makes it possible to verify, sign, or resign one or two tokens in a request, that the plugin refers to as an access token and channel token.
+The plugin supports both opaque tokens through introspection, and signed JWT tokens through signature verification.
 The `access_token` and `channel_token` are names of the tokens and they can be any valid verifiable tokens.
 For example, two access tokens, one given to end user and one given to client application.